 Plant and soil water status

 The drought effectively reduced soil volumetric water content from 10-100 cm depth (Fig. 4a-c) to values approaching the permanent wilting point of this soil for nearly two months.
 Pre-dawn leaf water potentials (ΨL-PD) were reduced in the dry treatments relative to the wet treatments (Fig. 4d; P < 0.01).
 However, this effect was modest; ΨL-PD was -0.29 ± 0.02 in the control and -0.48 ± 0.05 in the dry treatments.
-Thus the drought trees had moderate ΨL-PD (Fig. 4d) and moderate rates of transpiration (Fig. 2c) despite extremely dry surface soils.
+Thus, the drought trees had moderate ΨL-PD (Fig. 4d) and moderate rates of transpiration (Fig. 2c) despite extremely dry surface soils.

 Trees likely utilized deep soil water during the drought treatment.
 We observed a few roots of approximately 1-cm-diameter penetrating through the cemented manganese layer at ~100 cm depth during the complete soil excavation (JE Drake, personal observation).
 Neutron probe measurements down to 400-cm-depth indicated that soil water was removed from the profile in the dry treatment chambers during the drought, particularly from 50- to 200-cm-depth (Fig. S1).
 Thus, trees in the dry treatments likely transpired deep soil water during the summer drought, consistent with a previous drought study of Eucalyptus saligna at this site (Duursma et al. 2011).